 Tips and Tricks

-- You can also launch multiple stockpile calculations in one click by selecting multiple boundaries before clicking on Stockpile button.
+- You can launch multiple stockpile calculations in one click by selecting multiple boundaries before clicking on Stockpile button.